1960's

 1964 – A new alumni magazine – Luther – is produced.
 It evolves into The Luther Story.

 1967 – The Canadian District of The American Lutheran Church becomes an autonomous Canadian Church, known today as the Evangelical Lutheran Church in Canada (ELCIC).
-To the present day, the Board of Luther is elected at the church’s national conventions.
+As of this writing in 2013, the Board of Luther is elected at the church’s national conventions.